OblivionNoirV2/Better_Pass/README.md

-Gives you an original password(or many) to use that meets site criteria(Default, or customizable), with real words using a dictionary API.
+Gives you an original password(or many) to use that meets site criteria(Default, or customizable with requirements, level of complexity), with real words using a dictionary API.
 One you can actually remember, not the scrambled mess a browser suggests.
 For obvious reasons, generations are not saved.